-Looking at hog sales in June 2020 using June 2020 futures, the weaner breakeven was $74.69, up $3.68 for the week.
-Feed costs were up $0.48 per head.
-June futures increased $2.03 compared to last week’s June futures used for the crush and historical basis is unchanged from last week.
-Breakeven prices are based on closing futures prices on Dec.
-13. The breakeven price is the estimated maximum you could pay for a weaner pig and breakeven when selling the finished hog.
+Looking at hog sales in June 2020 using July 2020 futures, the weaner breakeven was $81.16, up $6.46 for the week.
+Feed costs were up $1.66 per head.
+July futures increased $1.38 compared to last week’s June futures used for the crush and historical basis is improved from last week by $2.59 per cwt.
+Breakeven prices are based on closing futures prices on December 20, 2019.
+The breakeven price is the estimated maximum you could pay for a weaner pig and breakeven when selling the finished hog.

 Note that the weaner pig profitability calculations provide weekly insight into the relative value of pigs based on assumptions that may not be reflective of your individual situation.
 In addition, these calculations do not consider market supply and demand dynamics for weaner pigs and space availability.

 From the National Direct Delivered Feeder Pig Report

 Cash-traded weaner pig volume was above average this week with 80,464 head being reported which is 164% of the 52-week average.
 Cash prices were $46.60, up $7.56 from a week ago.
 The low to high range was $28.00 - $62.00.
 Formula-priced weaners were up $4.89 this week at $49.34.

 Cash-traded feeder pig reported volume was above average with 11,850 head reported.
 Cash feeder pig reported prices were $65.70, up $12.81 per head from last week.

 Graph 1 shows the seasonal trends of the cash weaner pig market.

 Graph 2 shows the cash weaner price and cash feeder price on a weekly basis through Dec.
 20.

 Graph 3 shows the estimated weaner pig profit by comparing the weaner pig cash price to the weaner breakeven.
 The profit potential decreased $1.10 this week to a projected gain of $34.56 per head.